CARES Act Student Aid

-Out of the 1,046 eligible students, the College has received 257 applications for assistance.
+Out of the 1,046 eligible students, the College has received 319 applications for assistance.
 Eligible students were notified of the funding availability on the College’s website and through trackable email and automated phone call reminders.
-As of July 22nd, two rounds of distributions of this funding have taken place.
-In total, $258,100 dollars has been allocated to students.
+As of December 31 a total, $324,500 dollars has been allocated to students.
 Three funding categories were used to allocate funding based on the information shared in the application.

 All students are strongly encouraged to complete an application form, through an application on the Financial aid web page. section, to request their CARES act funding, which requires validating the allowable expenses that they have incurred.

 Upon review and approval of a student’s application form, a refund check will be issued to the student and mailed to the student’s permanent address on file, or if a student has an active direct deposit record on file, a direct deposit will be issued in lieu of a mailed check.